 Your personal information or data is any information that identifies you, authenticates you, and can be linked to you and your transactions, behaviors, or preferences.
 For example, depending on your activities on our website and whether we offer a Starbucks mobile application in your home country, you may provide us personal information such as your full name, contact details, credit card, financial account information, date of birth, username and password, demographics, access to your mobile phone’s contacts list, and more.
 Those are just a few examples so please review this Statement carefully and let us know if you have any concerns you would like for us to address regarding your personal information.

-This Privacy Statement ("Statement") applies to the websites located at starbucks.ch, en.starbucks.ch, fr.starbucks.ch and any other websites or applications (including mobile applications) associated with Starbucks brands or products that direct the viewer or user to this Statement.
-In this Statement, the terms “Starbucks,” “we,” and “us” refer to Starbucks Coffee Switzerland A.G, Starbucks Manufacturing EMEA BV, Starbucks Corporation and their respective subsidiaries and affiliated companies.
-The Starbucks websites or applications to which this Statement applies may contain links to other websites or applications owned and operated by other companies.
-However, this Statement does not apply to such third party websites or applications.
+This Statement applies to the website located at starbucks.ch, Starbucks mobile applications, and any other websites or applications associated with Starbucks brands or products that direct the viewer or user to this Statement.
+Websites that are owned and operated by Starbucks may contain links to websites that are owned and operated by other companies.
+This Statement does not apply to websites and services that are owned and operated by third parties.
+The term “your device" refers to any computer, tablet, smart phone or other device you are using to access our websites or to operate Starbucks mobile applications.

-As you use our websites or applications, we collect certain information about you and the services you use.
-The information we collect falls into three different categories: (1) information you give us; (2) information we collect from you automatically when you use our services; and (3) information we collect from other sources.
+As you use our websites and mobile applications, we collect information about you and the services you use.
+The information we collect falls into three different categories: (1) information you give us; (2) information we collect from you automatically; and (3) information we collect from other sources.